Peggy1210/SI650-final-project/README.md

 ### Interactive Mode

-We allows iteratitvely searching for multiple queries in an interactive mode.
-Simple call `interactive()` and the sytem will initialize and start querying.
+We allow iteratively searching for multiple queries in an interactive mode.
+Simply call `interactive()` and the system will initialize and start querying.

-Firstly, you can choose what types of resume data you want to use.
+Firstly, you can choose what type of resume data you want to use.

 **PDF mode**